How much would you love to be able to lose weight by eating all the foods that you want and

 that reduces your options.
 Basically as a dieter or careful eater, you learned to watch your weight

-by depriving yourself and using inner resolve will power to avoid the foods you crave.
+by depriving yourself and using inner resolve and will power to avoid the foods you crave.
 But eventually

 To break the diet/binge cycle, you have to relearn how to trust your body.
 It’s already doing a great